Chain of Thought Example¶

 {

-["context"] = "The company operates in a competitive tech market with high talent retention challenges.",
+["context"] = "Competitive tech market with high talent retention challenges.",

-["constraints"] = "Cannot reduce headcount by more than 5%, must maintain current benefit levels...",
+["constraints"] = "Cannot reduce headcount by more than 5%; must maintain benefit levels; implement within 6 months.",

-["expected_outcome"] = "A comprehensive cost reduction plan with specific actionable steps",
+["expected_outcome"] = "A concrete cost reduction plan with prioritized actions.",

 ["reasoning_depth"] = 4